SenseNet/docs.sensenet.com/content/concepts/fields/04-longtext.md

 # React field controls

 LongText field can be rendered with two type of field control based on `TextType` property's value.
-With `TextType` `LongText` a simple multiple textbox will be displayed, but with value `RichText` it will be displayed as a RichTextEditor.
+With `TextType` `LongText` a simple textarea will be displayed, but with value `RichText` it will be displayed as a RichTextEditor.
 On how to use it, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-textarea--new-mode)